Quantum capacities of transducers: Results

 We now compare the performance of the maximally flat transducer to uniformly coupled transducers with $\forall j, \tilde{g}_j=g_{\rm max}$, $\tilde{\Delta}_j=-\omega_c$, and $\tilde{\kappa}_a=\tilde{\kappa}_b=2 g_{\rm max}$ for even $N$, and $\tilde{\kappa}_a=\tilde{\kappa}_b=2 \sqrt{\frac{N+3}{N+1}}g_{\rm max}$ for odd $N$ (see Methods).

 The optimal efficiency functions for $N$-stage uniform transducers are shown in Fig.~\ref{fig:uni}(a) and their continuous-time one-way pure-loss capacities, $Q^{N,\rm Uni}_1$, as a function of $N$ are shown in orange in Fig.~\ref{fig:uni}(b).
-One can see that a $N$-stage maximally flat transducer may transmit about twice amount of quantum information per unit time compared to a $N$-stage uniform transducer with a uniform coupling rate $g_{\rm max}$.
-The achievable quantum communication rate is even lower for arbitrary transducer parameters without flatness features around $\eta[\omega_c]=1$.
+One can see that a $N$-stage maximally flat transducer may transmit about twice amount of quantum information per unit time compared to a $N$-stage uniform transducer with a uniform coupling rate $g_{\rm max}$. {The achievable quantum communication rate can be even lower for random transducer parameters}.